DevOps Blog

 Continuous feedback from users may help in responding better to software failures.

-How to move to Shift Left
+How to implement Shift Left testing

 Demand planning